Reflecting on community resilience and displacement in Deep Sleep and Wild Relatives

 Deep Sleep was a brief yet thought-provoking film, taking viewers on a dreamlike journey through abandoned landscapes.
 Its trance-like state reflects the disconnectedness that comes with exile and uprooting communities, leaving much open to interpretation.

 In contrast, Wild Relatives by Jumana Manna offers a more profound exploration of resilience amid displacement, climate change, and conflict.
-Shot on Super 8 millimeter film, the documentary follows a journey of seeds from Lebanon’s Beqaa Valley in the Middle East to the Svalbard Global Seed Vault in Norway.
+The documentary follows a journey of seeds from Lebanon’s Beqaa Valley in the Middle East to the Svalbard Global Seed Vault in Norway.
 Tracing the path of seeds through a world fractured by conflict, Manna weaves a powerful narrative which connects the delicate lives of plants with the raw, human stories of farmers, refugees, and scientists — each playing a part in safeguarding the future of agriculture.

 Manna documents life’s contradictions with subtle grace, showing how, even as war expels entire communities and climate change threatens agricultural stability, the beauty of human connection and daily life must persist.
 Throughout the film, the viewer witnesses girls dancing carefree in a field, listening to traditional music, sharing laughter and teasing each other about how to hold a cigarette.
 These moments of lightness amid hardship created a heartwarming portrayal of the different facets of human life, while simultaneously reflecting the endurance of spirit and the tenacity of community.